Late talker: Late talker's language emergence

 Late language emergence (LLE) occurs when toddlers do not produce or comprehend language at the expected rate for their age.
 About 13% of two-year-olds experience a delay in language emergence.
-Late talkers differ from toddlers with language development disorders and disabilities in the sense that their only characteristic is that they experience limited expressive vocabulary for their age, as opposed to a lack of receptive language or cognitive abilities.
+Late talkers differ from toddlers with developmental language disorder (DLD) and disabilities in the sense that their only characteristic is that they experience limited expressive vocabulary for their age, as opposed to a lack of receptive language or cognitive abilities.
 LLE can be an indicator of other kinds of disorders or disabilities.
 If late talkers are not catching up to typical talkers by the age of 4, they could have specific language impairment.
-Expressive language screening between the ages of 18–35 months help determine if LLE is "secondary to autism spectrum disorder, intellectual disability, hearing impairment, receptive language delay, or demographic risk".
+Expressive language screening between the ages of 18 and 35 months help determine if LLE is "secondary to autism spectrum disorder, intellectual disability, hearing impairment, receptive language delay, or demographic risk".

 When compared to typical talkers, 24-month-old late talkers do not seem to struggle with verbs and their formation, which are an important part of one's grammatical development.
 They struggle with nouns more than a typical talker and have difficulty combining words.
 Late talkers perform lower than typical talkers in cognitive functioning and receptive language skills.

-Signs and symptoms
+Characteristics

 Toddlers are at risk of being a late talker if: